Mariano González (footballer, born 1980)

 Mariano Fernando González (born December 31, 1980, in Rosario) is an Argentine football defender.
 He currently plays for Argentino de Rosario in the Argentine lower leagues.

 González started his career in 1999 at Rosario Central in the Primera Division Argentina.
 In 2003, he was sold to Tiro Federal, in 2005 he helped them to achieve promotion to the Primera for the first time in their history.
-Later that year he was sold to OFI Crete.
+Later that year he was sold to OFI.